 He believes that in the next five years, he would start exporting electric vehicles made in Nigeria to other African countries and the rest of the world.

 Would he go back to school?

 He said he had enrolled on the National Open University, Maiduguri Study Centre so that he could have enough time to research and do other things.

-Is Mustapha Gajibo the only one who made history after dropping out of university?
+Other Inventors, who made history after dropping out of university?

 Some prominent innovators who dropped out of college include Bill Gates, Mark Zukerberg, Richard Branson, and Diana Spencer (Princess of Wales) among others.